A Patriotic Porch Pinterest Challenge

 Become a Lora B Insider to get FREE Resources!

 If you enjoyed the decorating tips in this post, you probably would enjoy becoming a Lora B Insider!
 You’ll get free access to all my decorative and helpful resources, plus stay creatively motivated with my weekly email!
-I’ll send you the password, and you can make some cute bunting for the season:
+I’ve even got a printable to make a cute diy 4th of July garland!

 If you’re blog hopping in order, visit Julie at My Wee Abode next; I’m sure her Fourth of July decorating ideas for those with smaller porches will be helpful!
 Thanks for reading A Patriotic Porch Pinterest Challenge.
 Hopefully you’re encouraged to enjoy the decorating process in all it’s stages, too!